Moebytes/Kisaragi/readme.md

 ## Bugs/Feature Requests

 Please let me know by submitting an issue or using the `feedback` command on the bot.
-I appreciate all ideas.

 ## Self Hosting